-- Install the appropriate saw blade.
+- Install the base extensions to both sides of the saw's base.
+Refer to Assembling the Base Extensions section. - Check the protective belt cover for damage and the proper functioning of the lower guard. - Make sure to use the kerf plate.
+Do not operate the machine if the kerf slot is wider than 12 mm. - Install the appropriate saw blade.
 Do not use excessively worn blades.
-The maximum rotation speed of the tool must not exceed that of the saw blade.
-Do not use any abrasive blades. - Check protective belt cover 37 for damage and proper functioning of lower guard 1 - Install the table extensions to both sides of the saw's base.
-Refer to Assembling the Base Extensions section. - Do not attempt to cut excessively small pieces. - Allow the blade to cut freely.
-Do not force. - Allow the motor to reach full speed before cutting. - Make sure all locking knobs and clamp handles are tight. - Secure the workpiece. - Although this saw will cut wood and many nonferrous materials, these operating instructions refer to the cutting of wood only.
+The maximum rotation speed of the tool must not exceed that of the saw blade. - Make sure all locking knobs and clamp handles are tight. - Use personal protective equipment and connect the saw to an external dust extractor. - Although this saw will cut wood and many nonferrous materials, these operating instructions refer to the cutting of wood only.
 The same guidelines apply to the other materials.
-Do not cut ferrous (iron and steel) materials, fibre cement or masonry with this saw! - Make sure to use the kerf plate.
-Do not operate the machine if the kerf slot is wider than 12 mm. - Connect saw to an external dust extractor.
+Do not cut ferrous (iron and steel) materials, fibre cement or masonry with this saw! - Do not attempt to cut excessively small pieces. - Secure the workpiece. - Allow the blade to cut freely.
+Do not force. - Allow the motor to reach full speed before cutting.